Ridinger’s Memento Mori

 and grand proof for the “ Minimized Ridinger ”,

-so the art-historical contribution here at the Ridinger ceremonial act by the Dresden Technological University on occasion of the 300th birthday, together demonstrating the master’s deep rooting in the Dutch’s emblemism to whose works he generally is more obliged to than supposed till now.
+so the art-historical contribution here at the Ridinger ceremonial act by the Dresden Technological University on occasion of the 300th birthday, demonstrating at the same time the master’s deep rooting in the Dutch’s emblemism to whose works he generally is more obliged to than supposed till now.
 And here not least documented by his inv(enit) removing any doubt about his intellectual copyright.

-With regard to the precious mezzotint technique in general finally – in Faber-Castell’s written inventory present here stressed by exclamation mark + underline as “Schabk!” (mezzotint) – Thienemann resumed already about 150 years ago with the words:
+With regard to the precious mezzotint technique in general finally – in Faber-Castell’s written inventory present here stressed by exclamation mark + underline as “Schabk!” (mezzotint) – Thienemann resumed already 165 years ago with the words:

 “ The mezzotints are almost not available in the trade anymore